h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_azure_dbc.rst

     - Make sure the assembly JAR is attached to the cluster

-    - Select Spark version according to your Sparkling Water version:
-        - for the latest Sparkling Water 2.2.7, select Spark 2.2.1.
-        - for the latest Sparkling Water 2.1.21, select Spark 2.1.2.
-        - for the latest Sparkling Water 2.0.22, select Spark 2.0.2.
+    - For Sparkling Water SUBST_SW_VERSION select Spark 2.2.1

     It is advised to always use the latest Sparkling Water and Spark version for the given Spark major version.